Cianna Murray: 2020 to present

-On October 24, 2023, Lieffers became the second female to referee in the Western Hockey League, when taking charge of a game between the Saskatoon Blades and Moose Jaw Warriors.
-Lieffers stated after the game, "the next step from there would be to have our two females work together and maybe one day work towards a full female crew".
-Later in the same season, Lieffers refereed at the 2024 Canada-USA Rivalry Series in Saskatoon and Regina, the 2024 U Sports women's championship tournament in Saskatoon, and the gold-medal game of the 2024 Women's World Championship in Utica, New York.
+On October 24, 2023, Murray became the second female to referee in the Western Hockey League, when taking charge of a game between the Saskatoon Blades and Moose Jaw Warriors.
+Murray stated after the game, "the next step from there would be to have our two females work together and maybe one day work towards a full female crew".
+Later in the same season, Murray refereed at the 2024 Canada-USA Rivalry Series in Saskatoon and Regina, the 2024 U Sports women's championship tournament in Saskatoon, and the gold-medal game of the 2024 Women's World Championship in Utica, New York.

-Lieffers was named to the Professional Women's Hockey League officiating team for the 2024–25 season, wearing uniform #13.
+Murray has officiated in the Professional Women's Hockey League since the 2024–25 season, wearing uniform #13.
 She refereed at the 2025 Women's World Championship in the Czech Republic, her fifth consecutive Women's World Championship.
 At the 2025 Centennial Cup in Calgary, she became the first female to referee a game in Canada's national junior A championship tournament.
+In December 2025, she and her husband Troy were refereeing partners in a WHL game at the SaskTel Centre.

 Selected to referee in women's hockey at the 2026 Winter Olympics in Italy, she worked the final Olympic qualification tournament in Sweden in February 2025.
+She refereed three group games at the Olympics, the semifinal game between Sweden and the United States, and the gold medal game between Canada and the United States.
+(Note: Assignments at the 2026 Winter Olympics: